port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 ```

 :::info
-Before importing the data into your Terraform state, make sure your resources matches the scheme at Port, otherwise your state will be deleted in the next apply.
-This is because Terraform will try to apply the empty resources.
+Before importing the data into your Terraform state, make sure your resources matches the scheme at Port (properties), otherwise your state will be deleted in the next apply.
+This is because Terraform will try to apply the empty resources and override the imported state, while also updating Port in the process.
 :::

 </TabItem>